As a small business operator, it’s important to know your rights when entering into a standard form contract, or providing such a contract to others.

 From 9 November 2023, the provisions apply to a standard form contract for the supply of goods or services, or the sale or grant of an interest in land, where at the time of the contract at least one party to the contract either:

 - Employs less than 100 persons.

 - Has an annual turnover of less than $10 million.

 What should I do if I’m offered an unfair contract to sign?

-- Attempt to negotiate the unfair elements out of the contract.
+- Try to negotiate the unfair elements out of the contract or amend the term.

 - Contact our free business advisory service.